 \end{proof}

 At times we will want to compare the exterior degree and the number of crossings of two different mosaics, say $L$ and $L'$.
 Recall we denoted the exterior degree of $L$ by $\Delta(L)$.
 Let the number of crossings of $L$ be called $Cr(L)$ (as opposed to $\Delta(L')$ and $Cr(L')$ for $L'$).
-Note that $Cr(L)$ is the number of crossings in the specific projection $L$, not the crossing number of $L$ considered over all projections.
-We will also want to examine how specific tiles contribute to $\Delta(L)$ and $Cr(L)$ to see what happens when we swap out tiles to form new mosaics.
-Let $T$ be a specific tile in $L$ and $T'$ be one in $L'$.
-We let $Cr(T)$ be the number of crossing on $T$ (as opposed to $Cr(T')$ for tile $T'$).
+Note that $Cr(L)$ is the number of crossings in the specific diagram $L$, not the crossing number of $L$ considered over all diagrams.
+We will also want to examine how individual tiles contribute to $\Delta(L)$ and $Cr(L)$ to see what happens when we swap out tiles to form new mosaics.
+Let $T$ be a given tile in $L$ and $T'$ be one in $L'$.
+We let $Cr(T)$ be the number of crossings on tile $T$.
 We can also ask how much $T$ contributes to $\Delta(L)$.
-We know $\Delta(L)$ is equal to the number of edges in the boundary of the exterior face of the mosaic link shadow.
-If the boundary of the exterior face of the link shadow of $L$ has a vertex which corresponds to a nugatory crossing in $L$, then the we say $L$ has a \emph{nugatory crossing on its exterior}.
-If $L$ does not have a nugatory crossing on its exterior then the boundary of the exterior face consists of a set of polygons (and a single polygon if it is connected).
-There is a bijection between edges and vertices for polygons, so if $L$ has no nugatory crossings on its exterior then the exterior degree will also equal the number of vertices in the boundary of the exterior face of its shadow.
+We know $\Delta(L)$ is equal to the number of edges in the boundary of the exterior face of the mosaic link projection.
+If the boundary of the exterior face of the link projection of $L$ has a vertex which corresponds to a nugatory crossing in $L$, then we say $L$ has a \emph{nugatory crossing on its exterior}.
+If $L$ does not have a nugatory crossing on its exterior then the boundary of the exterior face consists of a set of polygons (and a single polygon if the projection is connected as is the case for knots and non-split links).
+There is a bijection between edges and vertices for polygons, so if $L$ has no nugatory crossings on its exterior then the exterior degree will also equal the number of vertices in the boundary of the exterior face of its projection.
 We let $\Delta(T)$ be the number of crossings on tile $T$ which correspond to those vertices and thus if $L$ has no nugatory crossings on its exterior then $\Sigma( \Delta(T_i))$ over all tiles $T_i$ in $L$ must equal the exterior degree of $L$.

 \begin{theorem}